New Cosponsors — Jul 26, 2010

 Length: 4 pages

-The “H.J.Res.” in “H.J.Res.
-81” means this is a House joint resolution in the United States Congress.
+This is a House joint resolution in the United States Congress (indicated by the “H.J.Res.” in “H.J.Res.
+81”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 The committee chair determines whether a resolution will move past the committee stage.